Git-Mediawiki/Git-Mediawiki/docs/User-manual.md

 On Linux, the package is called `perl-lwp-protocol-https`, or `liblwp-protocol-https-perl` on Debian-based systems.

-### Git-Mediawiki
+### Git-MediaWiki

-The latest version of Git-Mediawiki is available in Git's source tree, in the directory `contrib/mw-to-git`.
+The latest version of Git-MediaWiki is available in Git's source tree, in the directory `contrib/mw-to-git`.
 You can download it from http://git.kernel.org/?p=git/git.git;a=tree;f=contrib/mw-to-git if needed.
-The recommended way to install Git-Mediawiki is to install both Git itself and Git-Mediawiki at the same time (so that you get the latest version of both).
-If you install Git-Mediawiki on top of an existing Git installation, you need Git >= 1.8.3, or use an old Git-Mediawiki version (the last commit which works with older versions is [commit edca4152](https://github.com/git/git/commit/edca4152560522a431a51fc0a06147fc680b5b18)).
+The recommended way to install Git-MediaWiki is to install both Git itself and Git-MediaWiki at the same time (so that you get the latest version of both).
+If you install Git-MediaWiki on top of an existing Git installation, you need Git >= 1.8.3, or use an old Git-MediaWiki version (the last commit which works with older versions is [commit edca4152](https://github.com/git/git/commit/edca4152560522a431a51fc0a06147fc680b5b18)).

 #### Installing from source